News & Events Subscribe

 February 5, 2026: What Lakes Do in Winter

->Presented By: Ted Ozersky is an Associate Professor of Biological Limnology at the Large Lakes Observatory and the Department of Biology at the University of Minnesota Duluth.
+Presented By: Ted Ozersky is an Associate Professor of Biological Limnology at the Large Lakes Observatory and the Department of Biology at the University of Minnesota Duluth.
 Over the past decade, he has become increasingly fascinated by what lakes and the organisms that inhabit them do during periods of snow and ice cover.
 His research spans ice-covered lakes around the world, examining relationships among water quality, winter severity, and oxygen, nutrient, and biological dynamics.

 Topic Summary: For many years, lake researchers focused mostly on open-water seasons, leaving the ice-covered months relatively understudied.
 Today, growing concern about rapidly changing winter conditions has led to a surge of interest in lake winter ecology.
 In this presentation, Dr. Ozersky will explore what scientists are discovering about the physics, chemistry, and biology of lakes during winter—and what these shifting winter patterns could mean for lake health and the vital ecosystem services lakes provide.

-Presented by:Dr. John Downing, Director of the Sea Grant College Program, a research scientist at the Large Lakes Observatory on Lake Superior, and a professor in the Department of Biology at the University of Minnesota, Duluth.
+Presented by: Dr. John Downing, Director of the Sea Grant College Program, a research scientist at the Large Lakes Observatory on Lake Superior, and a professor in the Department of Biology at the University of Minnesota, Duluth.

-Topic Summary: John Downing of Minnesota Sea Grant will present his 2026 ice-out forecasts and show you how you can win your ice-out pool for your favorite lake.
-Minnesota Sea Grant’s Ice-Out Clock yielded accurate ice-out forecasts for 2024 and 2025.
-This year, the models are improved and now give forecasts for any lake you choose.
-The new models consider snow, latitude, how big the lake is, cumulative cold and cumulative thawing.
-Tune in so you can plan when to put the boat in the water.
-Register here
+Topic Summary: John Downing of Minnesota Sea Grant will present his 2026 lakes thaw forecasts and show you how you can win your pool predicting the date of 2026 first open water for your favorite lake.
+Minnesota Sea Grant’s Lakes Thaw Tracker yielded accurate ice-out forecasts for 2024 and 2025.
+This year, the models are improved by new data and analyses.
+John will also talk about predicting when lakes will freeze over and how thick the ice-cover will be.Tune in so you can plan when to stay off the lake and when to put the boat in the water.

 April 2, 2026: Waterbird Biology, Ecology and Conservation